General Next Steps for Deposited StudentsWorcester

 Once your first semester tuition bill has been posted, you will receive an email to your MCPHS email account.
 To access your student payment account, or to submit your payment, visit the MCPHS payment gateway.

-Payment is due by August 1 for fall enrollment and December 1 for spring enrollment.
+Payment is due by August 1 for fall enrollment and December 1 for spring enrollment and May 1 for summer enrollment.

 Apply for Financial Aid